 Dorothee Mields is a welcome guest at international festivals, including the Leipzig Bach Festival, Suntory Music Foundation Summer Festival in Japan, Boston Early Music Festival, Flanders Festival, Vienna Festival, the Handel Festival in Halle, Niedersächsische Musiktage and Musikfest Bremen.

-She is a devoted chamber musician and offers a range of highly interesting projects such as “Lord Nelson at the river Nile” (music by Haydn and contemporaries dealing with the battles of Lord Nelson), “White as Lillies was her Face” with songs by John Dowland combined with texts by Heinrich Heine, “Mort exquise, mort parfumée” with French impressionistic compositions, as well as “Duft und Wahnsinn” (fragrance and lunacy) together with Hille Perl, viola da gamba, and Lee Santana, lute, as well as “Birds” with flutist Stefan Temmingh.
+She is a devoted chamber musician and offers a range of highly interesting projects such as “Lord Nelson at the river Nile” (music by Haydn and contemporaries dealing with the battles of Lord Nelson), “White as Lillies was her Face” with songs by John Dowland combined with texts by Heinrich Heine, “Mort exquise, mort parfumée” with French impressionistic compositions, as “Duft und Wahnsinn” (fragrance and lunacy) together with Hille Perl, viola da gamba, and Lee Santana, lute, as well as “Birds” with flutist Stefan Temmingh.

 A steadily growing discography with several award-winning recordings documents her artistic achievements.
 Recent releases of “In Darkness Let me Dwell” and “Loves Alchymie” (with Hille Perl and Lee Santana, Sony/dhm) and Purcell “Love Songs” and “Loves Madness” (with the Lautten Compagney, Carus) have received great critical acclaim.
-Equally well received was the Telemann album “Die Hoffnung des Wiedersehens” with L’Orfeo Barockorchester (Sony/dhm), Krieger Cantatas with Hamburger Ratsmusik (Carus) and “Inspired by Song” with flutist Stefan Temmingh (Sony/dhm).
+Equally well received was the Telemann album “Die Hoffnung des Wiedersehens” with L’Orfeo Barockorchester (Sony/dhm), Krieger Cantatas with Hamburger Ratsmusik (Carus) and last but not least “Inspired by Song” and “Birds” with Stefan Temmingh (Sony/dhm).

 “[…] Dorothee Mields a compelling Amaranthe and Proserpine.”Julie Anne Sadie, Gramophone, 09/2014